 That’s pretty impressive.
 I mean, who doesn’t like to breathe, right?

-, “strategically placed trees save up to 56 percent on annual air-conditioning costs”.
+The U.S. Forest Service says, “strategically placed trees save up to 56 percent on annual air-conditioning costs”.
 If you live in Texas, you know that air conditioning costs can be ridiculously high in the summertime because temperatures can rise over 100 degrees for weeks at a time.

 Plus, after a long day of strenuous yard work, there’s nothing more refreshing than plopping underneath your beautiful, shady live oak tree to catch a cool breath.

 3. Texas Soil is Perfect for Planting a Live Oak Tree.